FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 1.1 The Three Operator Profiles

-Profile A — The Independent Multi-Brand Operator: Single owner runs 3-8 virtual brands out of a leased commissary kitchen.
-Initial investment $85K-$240K (equipment + 6 months working capital).
+Profile A — The Independent Multi-Brand Operator: a single owner runs 3-8 virtual brands out of a leased commissary kitchen.
+Initial investment $85K-$240K (equipment plus six months of working capital).
 Target AUV $1.4M-$2.6M.
-65% of U.S. Ghost-kitchen operators in 2027 are this profile.
+About 65% of U.S. ghost-kitchen operators in 2027 fit this profile.

-Profile C — The Franchisee Of A National Virtual Brand: Operator licenses MrBeast Burger, Wendy's Pardners, Wow Bao, Bad Mutha Clucka, Hi Five Chicken and runs it out of either an owned brick-and-mortar or a CloudKitchens commissary.
-Licensing fee 3-8% of sales + initial brand fee $0-$30K.
-13% of category.
+Profile C — The Franchisee of a National Virtual Brand: an operator licenses a known brand — MrBeast Burger, It's Just Wings, Wow Bao, Pasqually's Pizza & Wings, Tyga Bites — and runs it out of either an owned brick-and-mortar unit or a CloudKitchens commissary.
+Licensing fee 3-8% of sales plus an initial brand fee of $0-$30K.
+About 13% of the category.

 1.3 The Multi-Brand Math